highlands/exchequer-server/README.md

 We have Spreedly and Highlands SSO set up.
 You need to have the following ENV vars.

+FIXME: update to encrypted secrets directions, remove encrypted secrets file (move it to highlands fork)

 ```sh
 export SECRET_KEY_BASE=""
 export SPREEDLY_ENVIRONMENT=""